 Step 5: Determine the Format & Frequency of Your Show

-The next important component is the episode format.
-While there is no “right” way to structure a podcast, there are a few standard podcast formats as well for the best SEO podcast:
+Next, consider the episode format you want to use.
+While there isn’t a one-size-fits-all way to structure a podcast, there are a few standard podcast formats for business podcasts:

 - Interview style